Eddie McGoldrick: Coaching career

-After retiring as a player, he had short spells as manager of Corby Town in 2000 and Bashley in 2003.
+After retiring as a player, McGoldrick had short spells as manager of Corby Town in 2000 and Bashley in 2003.

 Prior to becoming player-manager at Corby Town he had a brief spell as the club's commercial manager.
 In 2008, he was confirmed as the under-14s manager at Northampton Town.
 During the following year he stepped up to become manager of the club's youth team.